ideaconsult/ambit-docker/examples/echa-reach/data_import/README.md

-When setting up AMBIT with non-public data, put the compressed SQL dumps of these databases here.
+Put the compressed SQL dumps of the non-public databases here.